NBISweden/workshop-reproducible-research/pages/making-projects-reproducible/projects-2-tips-for-the-student-experience-project.md

-The first step should be part of the Snakemake workflow.
+The first step should be part of a Snakemake or Nextflow workflow.
 If you need some help with the cleaning step, see below for an example.

 <details>